OBIS Steering Group

 TDWG Data Quality Interest Group

-The first OBIS data portal was built from data harvested from its endorsed nodes about four times a year.
-The problem with this approach is that it can take 3-4 months before a new dataset appears at OBIS.
-GBIF on the other hand harvests data immediately once a dataset has been registered with them and within 24 hours it will appear on their data portal.
+The old OBIS data portal was built from data being harvested from its endorsed nodes about four times a year.
+The problem with this approach it would take 3-4 months before a new dataset appears at OBIS.
+GBIF on the other hand has been harvesting data immediately once a dataset has been registered with them and within 24 hours it will appear on their data portal.

 This site is hosted by the CSIRO Oceans and Atmosphere Information and Data Centre, Australia.
 Please advise any problems with this website to the OBISAU Node Manager.
 View Privacy Statement